 All students in the Department of Teacher Education must meet with their academic advisors at least once a semester during the course selection period.
 On-line registration is available to all Rider students.
-The course selection process usually begins in October for the spring semester and March for the fall semester.
+The course selection process usually begins in October for the spring semester and J term and March for the fall semester and summer sessions.
 You will be able to register for classes on-line or in the registrar's office after you have met with both your advisors, your schedule has been approved, and you have been "Green-Lighted" by all your advisors.

-- 1. Before you meet with your advisor the following materials will help expedite the advising process: - Course Selection Request Form (required for in-person registration only)

-- Your advising portfolio, and updated Program Check sheet (See Appendix A) - The Department of Teacher Education List of Recommended Courses to Fulfill Program Core Requirements.
+- 1. Before you meet with your advisor the following materials will help expedite the advising process: - Course Selection plan (a list of courses you expect/hope to take in the upcoming semester) - Your advising portfolio, and updated Program Check sheet (See Appendix A) - The Department of Teacher Education List of Recommended Courses to Fulfill Program Core Requirements.
 (See Appendix B) - 2.
-After you have gathered the materials: - Make an appointment with both your advisors (second major first) to choose your classes for the following semester.
-Department of Teacher Education faculty offices are located in BFH 102. - We recommend that you create alternate plans for your classes in the event that classes are closed. - Both your advisors approve your schedule electronically by "Green-Lighting" you, which indicates that you may register.
-In the event that you do not register on-line, a course selection form, signed by your advisor, will be required for inperson registration. - When you are scheduled to register is based on the total number of credits passed at the end of the previous semester.
+After you have gathered the materials: - Make an appointment with both your advisors (second major first if you have one) to choose your classes for the following semester.
+Department of Teacher Education faculty offices are located in BFH 102. - We recommend that you create alternate plans for your classes in the event that classes are closed. - Both your advisors approve your schedule electronically by "Green-Lighting" you, which indicates that you may register. - When you are scheduled to register is based on the total number of credits passed at the end of the previous semester. - Education methods courses (ELD, SED and some SPE courses) require "special permission" for registration.
+Your education advisor must enter "Permission of Instructor" electronically for you.
+Please remind them to do so at your advising appointment. - Students planning to take more than 17 credit hours must contact Assistant Dean Fruscione prior to their registration date so that permission can be granted electronically.